 For detailed information, refer to the Admission Policies and Application Requirements sections.
-The M&I Core Committee will screen all applications and make recommendations to the Graduate Dean for acceptance to the M&I graduate program.
+The MBI Graduate Committee will screen all applications and make recommendations to the Graduate Dean for acceptance to the MBI graduate program.
 Successful applicants are accepted into both the Department and The Graduate School.

-The Graduate Core Committee, M&I faculty, and the M&I head will decide on the acceptability of all applicants.
-The Graduate Core Committee will serve as the adviser for all students accepted into the program during their first year of study.
+The Graduate Committee, MBI faculty, and the MBI head will decide on the acceptability of all applicants.
+The Graduate Committee will serve as the adviser for all students accepted into the program during their first year of study.

 The research problem will be chosen in consultation with the student's thesis or dissertation advisor.
 Research areas include microbiology, molecular biology and immunology, bacteriology, cell biology, mycology, parasitology, protozoology, phycology, genetics, biochemistry, ultrastructural cytology, virology, immunopathology, and a strong focus on biomedical research.
 Specialized equipment and facilities include large and small animal isolation units, a flow cytometry core facility, automated DNA sequencers, proteomics and genomics instrumentation, a microscopy core, numerous analytical equipment, multiple tissue-culture and histopathology laboratories.